InsightsInsight - Employment & HR - POSTED: December 8 2020

 My advice to employers would be to consider how you might be able to motivate your team at this difficult time.
 Many employers already have benefits programmes for staff that have access to fitness resources or support for mental health.
 Now is a great opportunity for you to remind your staff of these.

-Louise and I discussed potential legal risks that can arise from businesses not correctly addressing their employees’ wellbeing, with a focus on disability discrimination and health and safety issues.
-Read Louise’s follow-up article addressing the topics discussed.
+They discussed potential legal risks that can arise from businesses not correctly addressing their employees’ wellbeing, with a focus on disability discrimination and health and safety issues.
+Read follow-up article addressing the topics discussed.

 This content is correct at time of publication